 - We mentioned the Bestiary briefly, but there are actually 5 of those.
 Plus, there are Codex hardcovers that add more NPCs, monsters, and villains to the mix.
 [See the Codex books here.]

 I hope you are picking up on the fact that there is a ton of excellent content for the Pathfinder RPG.
 The rabbit hole goes crazy deep.
 But we haven’t even touched adventures yet, which is the main strength of Pathfinder.
 I mentioned early that Pathfinder developed “adventure paths”, a concept that they brought with them from their old D&D 3e days.

 Adventure Paths are monthly 100 page softcover books.
-Here is a beginners guide that lists each and every one.
+Here is a beginner guide that lists each and every one.